Phatdeluxe/Phatdeluxe.github.io/projects.md

 # Predictive Models

+### Air BnB Price Predictor

+Worked on a team to create a neural network that predicts the price of an Air BnB.

+The repo for the project can be found [here on github](https://github.com/AirBnB-dream-team/DS).

+The repo for my personal model can be found [here on github](https://github.com/Phatdeluxe/Unit_4_build_week).

 ### Adult Diabetes Predictor

 Using an XGBoosted regressor, trained a model to predict the % of adults with diabetes.